waqardongre/tdmdjangoherokuapi/README.md

 ###### Comment or remove "https://localhost:4200" local server URL in CORS_ALLOWED_ORIGINS variable
 ###### Create an account on www.heroku.com, download Heroku CLI in your terminal, create heroku app and push using Heroku CLI as [we did here](https://devcenter.heroku.com/articles/git), heroku will build the Django API and copy the given "Heroku live URL" in the terminal.

-#### 11. To make the Angular App live, do almost the opposite of step 9 including below changes:
+#### 11. To make the Angular App live, follow below instructions- its almost the opposite of step 9:
 ###### Open up global.js file in this path /src/app/ in the Angular project root folder.
 ###### Uncomment this line of code: export const DJANGO_SERVER = "https://tdmdjangoapi.herokuapp.com/"
 ###### In the DJANGO_SERVER variable's value paste the copied "Heroku live URL" in the step 10.